mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 for submission to fabricators (see below).

 There are also a number of on-line EAGLE file viewers - try searching for **on-line EAGLE file viewer**.
-Those might be more convenient if you only want to view the files, since there's nothing to install.
+One of those might be more convenient if you only want to view the files, since there's nothing to install.

-### Gerber Files
+### Gerber Files (what you send to the board fabricator)

-If you want to have a board manufactured, you only need the **.brd** file.
-That contains all of the information needed to manufacturer the board.
-However, you don't usually give the **.brd** file directly to the fabricator.
-Instead, most fabricators want "Gerber files", which you create as follows:
+Most board fabricators require you to supply them with a special file format called **Gerber files**.
+The exact format for the Gerber files varies slightly by fabricator, so there's no practical way that we can include pre-built Gerbers for every vendor out there.
+Instead, we provide the **.brd** files, and leave it up to you to generate the Gerber files for your chosen fabricator.

+Fortunately, the process to convert a **.brd** file to Gerber files is essentially automatic in EAGLE.
+All you need is the Pinscape **.brd** file, and a separate that your fabricator providers, called the **.cam** file.
+The **.cam** file contains programmed instructions for the vendor-specific Gerber rules.
+EAGLE has a simple procedure you can follow that combines the **.brd** and **.cam** files to produce the Gerber files for your specific vendor:

 * Go to your chosen PCB fabricator's Web site and find their submission instructions.
 Look for the EAGLE section.
 That should provide links to the vendor's **.cam** file